fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/formative-assessment.md

 ## Prep for this week's class

+**The deadline for formative assessment is: 10am, Monday 30 March**

 Ensure your assigments for prior weeks are complete and published to your blog Come prepared to present your work to the class